Getting ready for Running Remote 2023: A preview of our top picks for must-see sessions

 Once (and still) a popular tourist destination, Costa De Sol in Southern Spain is exploring the opportunities of attracting a new type of tourist – remote workers and digital nomads.

-We will definitely be visiting Costa De Sol’s expo because Travel & Tapas was born as a media platform about Andalusia.
+We will definitely be visiting Costa De Sol’s expo because MCS: Spain was born as a media platform about Andalusia.
 Once we started focusing our efforts on topics related to digital nomads, our focus switched to other parts of Spain simply because the southern part of Spain was still not as popular for this type of visitor.
 Having that in mind, we’re very excited to hear some new strategies that would make Andalusia attractive for the working nomad as well.

 Join us virtually or in the Expo Zone to find out what new approaches Costa De Sol will take to attract remote workers, especially after the digital nomad visa was introduced in Spain this year.